FifonszGames/DetailsViewExtension/README.md

 Unreal Engine editor plugin that makes creating editor utility widgets easier by providing functionality to create detail view’s of struct or classes.

 For more detailed documentation, please visit:  [Official Documentation](https://fifonsz-games.notion.site/Details-View-Extension-Plugin-Docs-11ed59546335801a9568c205c4518b52)

+Main branch is always for the latest supported Unreal Engine version.
+Check out other branches for previous ones.